felipetovarhenao/bell-tutorials/public/markdown/06_functions.md

 > _Performing Operations on Musical Data_

 Functions are one of the most powerful tools in programming.
-In _bell_, functions allow you to perform operations on musical data, automate repetitive tasks, and compose algorithmic structures.
+In _bell_, functions allow you to perform operations on data, automate repetitive tasks, and design complex algorithms.
 Think of a function as a reusable block of code that takes input, performs an operation, and gives output.

+---

 ## Understanding Functions